-The school recently underwent its first KHDA inspection and is in the process of obtaining BSME (British Schools of the Middle East) membership.
-The initial (abbreviated) KHDA Inspection report shows that Smart Vision School was rated Acceptable - the minimum rating expected of all Dubai schools, and one below the Good level that the KHDA targets for all schools.
+The school recently underwent its first KHDA inspection.
+The initial KHDA Inspection report shows that Smart Vision School was rated Acceptable - the minimum rating expected of all Dubai schools, and one below the Good level that the KHDA targets for all schools.

 Students' personal development across the school, and Social responsibility and Innovation skills in Foundation, were also rated Good.
 All other measures for this key performance standard were Acceptable, as were Teaching and Assessment, and the Curriculum.
 Child protection and safeguarding were also found to be Good across the school, whilst Care and Support was Acceptable.

 Finally, in terms of Leadership and Management, SVS's self-evaluation and improvement planning, Management, staffing, facilities and resources, and the relationship between the school, parents and the community were all rated Good.
 The effectiveness of leadership and governance were found to be Acceptable, reflective of the relatively short tenure of the Principal and the opportunities for significant improvement in the relatively short period since her arrival.

 Key areas for improvement as identified by the DSIB inspection team are: